PQSB/Blog_SETR_2024/P3/BLOG_P3.md

 My implementation is based on a **state machine**, whose possible states depend on the two modes of operation, **CLIENT** mode and **ADMIN** mode.

 ### Key states:
-  - **SPIRAL_MOTION:** The robot follows a spiral pattern, so that, at the begining it covers the greatest area possible.

-  - **MOVING_BACKWARD:** When the bumper detects a collision (on the left, right or front), the robot moves backward for a set amount of time.
-This gives it some space to avoid the obstacle detected.

-  - **TURNING:** After moving backward, the robot turns in the direction set by the bumper zone that detected the obstacle.
-Moreover, depending on the laser measures at 0º, 90º and 180º it decides whether it's too close to a wall or obstacle.
-Depending on those meausres there are two possible turn types:
-       - Normal turn: If it has enough space in front and around the robot, it performs a normal turn with random parameters.
-       - Wall turn: If it is too close to a wall or obstacle it turns at a smaller angular speed to try to follow the wall or to go around the obstacle.

-      To avoid getting stuck if the robot detects that the wall turn type has been used more times than the maximum established, it makes a big turn.

-  - **MOVING_FORWARD:** After the turn, the robot moves forward with a constant linear speed until the bumper is hit.
-Furthermore, if the robot detects that the turn direction has been the same more times than the maximum established, it adds a constant angular speed until another turn direction is choosen.

 ## Interruptions
 I have used interruptions for both buttons:
   - **Push button:** This interruption is configured in CHANGE so that it runs every the button changes from HIGH to LOW or LOW to HIGH.
-This interruption is the one in charge of updating the execution mode (if the button has been pushed for 5 s or more)
+It's the one in charge of updating the execution mode from client to admin or from admin to client (if the button has been pushed for 5 s or more) or reset the client functionality to the WAITING state (if the button has been pushed between 2 and 3 s and the current execution mode is the client one).

   - **Joystick push button:**